Halcyoninae/Halcyon_v2/README.txt

 Licensed under the following:

 1. Source Code: GPL OR Vendor
-2. EULA & Binaries: Standard
+2. EULA & Binaries: VENDOR

+(See section "Legals" for more info).

 ----------------------------------